 nautilus becomes unresponsive to mouse actions on right click.
 Comes back to life upon selecting an action from context menu or pressing

-- Hotplugging the dock can result in any amount of unpredictable consequences, from a harmless DPI change to USB drivers freaking out and requiring a reboot.
+Hotplugging the dock can result in any amount of unpredictable consequences, from a harmless DPI change to USB drivers freaking out and requiring a reboot.
+Feb ‘18: The only remaining dock hotplug issue is associated with using nVidia drivers pointed out above.

 - VMware Linux (Kali) guest screen becomes offset into blank space and unusable when guest 3D acceleration is enabled; mouse pointer becomes out of sync with screen in the guest.

-- VMware Windows 10 guest screen goes blank when forced into 1080p stretch mode on 4K host screen.
+VMware Windows 10 guest screen goes blank when forced into 1080p stretch mode on 4K host screen.
 Cycling between “Center Guest” and “Stretch Guest” resolves it.
+Feb ‘18: this as HiDPI support in general was resolved in VMware 14.